 CREATING THE COMMUNITY GARDEN

 The site of the Community Garden was formerly managed by the Parks Department in the mid 1950’s.
 Trees, shrubs, flowers and exotic plants were grown on the site and then distributed to Parks in the north of Sheffield.
 Unfortunately, due to cut backs in the 1980’s, the area was no longer maintained and became a derelict site.
-The Revitalising Ecclesfield Park & Pavilion Group took on the challenge of transforming the derelict site into a Community Garden.
+The Friends of Ecclesfield Park, formerly known as Revitalising Ecclesfield Park & Pavilion Group took on the challenge of transforming the derelict site into a Community Garden.
 After raising large amounts of funding to renovate the site, the Community Garden opened it’s gates to the public in May 2012.
 Local residents volunteered to create a Community Garden Group.

 AIM OF THE COMMUNITY GARDEN GROUP